From Haneda Airport to downtown Tokyo

 - the train, easy to recognize with its thick dark blue border ;

-- the bus (or transportation coach) working 24hours and which network goes up to Mount Fuji!
+- the bus (or transportation coach) working 24hours and whose network extends up to Mount Fuji!

-The prices depend on the destination and mean of transportation (discussed later in this article).
+The prices depend on the destination and mean of transportation (see below in this article).

 An individual ticket must be purchased in advance for any Keikyu transportation, because it is not compatible with the JR Pass, but we do recommend to use the Suica card for more comfort.

 The company offers bus transportation, however prices can be quite high.
-Moreover, the given timetable do not take traffic into consideration, this is why we made the choice not to involve them here since they are not competitive.
+Moreover, the schedule does not take traffic into consideration, this is why we made the choice not to cover this service here since it is not competitive.

-From Haneda to the several train stations of Tokyo
+From Haneda to the main train stations in Tokyo

-The principal train stations are classified by alphabetical order.
-For each of them are listed the best itinerary, depending on the desired budget and velocity.
+The principal train stations below are sorted by alphabetical order.
+For each of them are listed the best itinerary, depending on the desired budget and speed.